 Mariely Lopez-Santana is an Associate Professor at the Schar School of Policy and Government at George Mason University.
 She is the author of 'The New Governance of Welfare States in the United States and Europe: Between Decentralization and Centralization in the Activation Era' (SUNY Press, 2015).

 She received her Ph.D. from the University of Michigan (Ann Arbor, MI).
-Her main field of study is Comparative Politics with an emphasis on comparative welfare states and social policy; comparative federalism and decentralization; European Union Politics; and new modes of governance.
-Recently, she has been working on a new project on fiscal oversight boards, including the Puerto Rican "junta."
+Her main field of study is Comparative Politics with an emphasis on welfare states and social policy, as well as federalism and decentralization, Recently, she has been working on a new project on fiscal oversight boards, including the Puerto Rican "junta."

 Prior to joining George Mason University, she was a Max Weber Post-Doctoral Fellow at the European University Institute.
 In addition, she was an Erasmus Mundus MAPP Visiting Scholar at the Institut Barcelona D' Estudis Internacionals (IBEI).For more information about my research, see: https://marielylopezsantana.weebly.com

 State and Local Politics